Hetman Petro Sahaidachnyi National Ground Forces Academy: Austria-Hungary

 On October 1, 1899, on the territory of the present Academy, the opening of the Imperial and Royal School of Cadets in Lviv (K. und k.
 Infanterie Kadettenschule in Lemberg) was held.
 This facility was the only one in Galicia and the sixteenth military academy in Austria-Hungary.
-Graduates of the institution received the title "Kadet - Deputy Officer".
-In 1914 the school was evacuated to Austria.
+Graduates of the institution received the title "Kadet-Deputy Officer".
+In 1914, the school was evacuated to Austria.
 Among the outstanding graduates were Colonel Hnat Stefaniv, Lieutenant Colonel Alfred Bizantz, and Ataman Boguslav Shashkevich, who played an important role during the Ukrainian War of Independence.

 Second Polish Republic

-After the Aster Revolution led to the collapse of Austria-Hungary, the complex of buildings were abandoned.
-Since 1921, the Polish Cadet Corps No. 1 (Korpus Kadetów Nr.1 - from 1935, named after Józef Pilsudski) was re-located there from Kraków.
-The German invasion forced the Polish command in September 1939 to evacuate from Rawicz to Lviv the Cadet Corps No. 3.
+After the Aster Revolution led to the collapse of Austria-Hungary, the complex of buildings was abandoned.
+In 1921, the Polish Cadet Corps No. 1 (in 1935 renamed as the Józef Piłsudski Cadet Corps) was relocated there from Kraków.
+The German invasion forced the Polish command in September 1939 to evacuate the Cadet Corps No. 3 from Rawicz to Lviv.
 However, in connection with the offensive of the Red Army, it was not possible to start classes.
 After the accession of Western Ukrainian lands to the Ukrainian SSR, the Soviet authorities disbanded the educational institution.